ivandzz/ivandzz/README.md

 # Hi there, I'm Ivan Dzhulynskyi 👋

-I'm an 18-year-old Software Engineering student and a self-taught iOS developer with a passion for building amazing applications.
+I’m an 18-year-old Software Engineering student and a motivated self-taught iOS developer with a passion for building amazing applications while pursuing my degree.

 ## 🛠 Skills
 - **Languages & Frameworks**: